ss9914/aave-credit-score/README.md

 # Wallet Credit Scoring

 ## Problem Statement
-Given 100K user-wallet transactions on Aave V2, the goal is to build a machine learning model that generates a **credit score from 0 to 1000** for each wallet based on historical behavior.
+Given 100K user-wallet transactions, the goal is to build a machine learning model that generates a **credit score from 0 to 1000** for each wallet based on historical behavior.

 ## Features Engineered
 - Transaction count per wallet